sbseltzer/game-design-evaluations/16-thomas-was-alone.md

 # Thomas Was Alone

 A minimalistic platformer/puzzler about friendship.
 First session was 65 minutes.
 Second session put me at roughly 2 hours.
-This is a hard critique one to write since it has so many good things to take note of, and so few things I didn't like.
+After 2 or 3 more sessions I'm at 4 hours.
+This is a hard critique to write since it has so many good things to take note of, and so few things I didn't like.

 Then again, this is a good time to point out that this exercise is not about finding what I like and don't like, but about where the game was strong and where it was weak.

 Spoilers await...